C++

 . -

-Explain the output of following Lambda-function based code.
+Explain the output of the following lambda-based code.

 #include <iostream>